-The plots show that a learner who can comprehend or use a word only if it is associated with a meaning with a very high confidence (bottom curve, with $\theta = 0.9$) has a much slower and a more gradual vocabulary growth.
-In contrast, for a learner who uses a word even if it has been learned with a low confidence (top curve, with $\theta = 0.5$), we observe a very sharp increase in the rate of vocabulary growth at a very early stage in learning.
+The plots show that a learner who can comprehend or use a word only if it is associated with a meaning with a very high confidence (bottom curve, with θ =0.9) has a much slower and a more gradual vocabulary growth.
+In contrast, for a learner who uses a word even if it has been learned with a low confidence (top curve, with θ =0.5), we observe a very sharp increase in the rate of vocabulary growth at a very early stage in learning.
 The above results suggest that, in addition to the variation in the input, other factors relating to the learning abilities of children might influence the rate of vocabulary growth, especially in earlier stages of word learning.

-6.2 Context Familiarity and Word Learning
+6.2.
+Context familiarity and word learning

-The observed shift from slow to fast word learning suggests that children become more efficient word learners later in time (e.g., Woodward et al., 1994).
-Whereas some of researchers attribute this to a change in the nature of learning, others assume this is a natural consequence of being exposed to more input (as noted above; see also, Siskind, 1996; Regier, 2005; Horst et al., 2006).
+The observed shift from slow to fast word learning suggests that children become more efficient word learners later in time (e.g., Woodward, Markman, & Fitzsimmons, 1994).
+Whereas some researchers attribute this to a change in the nature of learning, others assume this is a natural consequence of being exposed to more input (as noted above).
 The latter view states that once children have learned a repository of words, they can easily link novel words to their meanings based only on a few exposures.
 We examine this effect in our model by looking at how its ability to learn novel words changes over time.
-That is, we look at the relation between the time of first exposure to a word (its age of exposure), and the number of usages that the model needs for learning that word.
+That is, we look at the relation between the time of first exposure to a word (its "age of exposure" in terms of number of input pairs processed thus far), and the number of usages that the model needs for learning that word (similar effects have been observed in the computational models of Horst et al., 2006; Regier, 2005; Siskind, 1996).
 Fig. 12 plots this relation for words that have been learned at some point in time.
 We can see that, generally, words received later in time require fewer usages to be learned.
 Similar to the vocabulary growth pattern discussed above, the change in the ability to learn novel words in our model can also be attributed to the bootstrapping mechanism.